 Also, if you’re running an older version of macOS, check for available updates and upgrade to its latest version to keep your Mac up-to-date, secure and macOS patched up against any potential bugs.

-And yes, just before we sign off if you’re looking for an all-in-one solution to give your Mac a performance boost, you can download Cleanup My System tool to enhance your Mac’s speed and performance.
-Cleanup My System is an overall utility tool that cleans up your Mac, removes junk files and also allows you to free up disk space on your Mac’s hard drive.
+And yes, just before we sign off, if you’re looking for an all-in-one solution to give your Mac a performance boost, you can download the Cleanup My System tool to enhance your Mac’s speed and performance.
+Cleanup My System is an overall utility tool that cleans up your Mac, removes junk files, and also allows you to free up disk space on your Mac’s hard drive.
+It has multiple modes to clean up the storage and optimize Mac performance.

 We hope these solutions will help you in fixing the “MacBook Wi-Fi not connecting” issue without any hassle.
 For any other assistance or queries, feel free write us down in the comments box below!